Migraines and Chronic Headaches: Can They Be A Sign Of A Brain Tumour?

 Confusion

-Dizziness and difficulty keeping balanced
+Dizziness and difficulty keeping balance

 Blindness, blurring of vision or double-vision